-Foreclosure Lawyers in Long Island
+Foreclosure Lawyers on Long Island

 The foreclosure process in New York is complicated.
 Additionally, with so many homes on Long Island in foreclosure, delays in both the Nassau and Suffolk Supreme Court can be frustrating for homeowners facing foreclosure.
 Many individuals believe they can defend their foreclosure without the help of an attorney, but costly mistakes at the beginning of the foreclosure process can hurt your chances of keeping your home.
 Everyone should consult with an attorney to make sure their rights are fully protected in a foreclosure.
+To determine if a New York foreclosure moratorium still applies to your area or loan type, check online or talk to a local lawyer.

 The adept foreclosure attorneys at Macco Law Group, LLP can thoroughly review the bank’s foreclosure filing, mortgage documents, and the assignments of the note and mortgage to ensure that your bank’s foreclosure action complies with New York State and federal laws.